bcornec/wod-set/profile/ADMIN-GUIDE.md

 * **replayLink** This entry links to a dedicated replay video (made earlier) and is displayed when clicking on the learn more page of the workshop
 * **replayId** This entry is reserved for the HPE platform.

-**Note:** *Links can be URL pointing to an external server hosting the files, or to the WoD frontend server, under its subdirectory `static/img`*
+**Note:** *Links can be URL pointing to an external server hosting the files, or to the wod-frontend server, under its subdirectory `static/img`*

 The following fields are required by the infrastructure and provided by their admins:

 * **active:** Tag to set to enable visibility of the workshop's tile in the registration portal and its usage.
 * **capacity:** The number of maximum concurrent students allowed to take on the workshop.
 Linked to what the platform can deliver.
 * **range:** The range between which students get picked at registration time.
 This is a set containing a ,ini,u, and ,axi,u, value.
 Ranges between workshops should **never** overwrite.
-* **reset** entries are to be used by backend server automation if dedicated reset scripts are required by the workshop (cleaning appliances e.g.)
+* **reset** entries are to be used by wod-backend server automation if dedicated reset scripts are required by the workshop (cleaning appliances e.g.)
-* **ldap** entries are to be used by backend server automation if ldap authentication is required by the workshop
+* **ldap** entries are to be used by wod-backend server automation if ldap authentication is required by the workshop
 * **location:** If your setup includes multiple JupyterHub servers, use this field to allocate workshops according to your needs.
 This is a way to load balance the WoD platform.
 * **alternateLocation:** If your setup includes multiple JupyterHub servers, use this field to record the other servers where the notebook may be running.
 This is a way to load balance the WoD platform.
 * **compile:** This entry will be filled with the name of scripts to be compiled at deployment time.
 This feature allows the admin to hide login scripts and credentials in non-editable executable files.
 The parameter should be a list of coma separated script names without any path surrounded by single quote.